ELECTRONIC ADMISSION PROCESS:

-Application instructions and electronic forms can be found at the Faculty of Graduate Studies admissions webpage: http://umanitoba.ca/faculties/graduate_studies/admissions/index.html
+Application instructions can be found on the Faculty of Graduate Studies admissions webpage: http://umanitoba.ca/faculties/graduate_studies/admissions/index.html

 The required documents should be uploaded prior to final submission:

-Post-Secondary Institution Transcripts, CV/Resume, Statement of Intent, English Language Test Score (if required)
+Post-Secondary Institution Transcripts, Portfolio (see below), CV/Resume, Statement of Intent, English Language Test Score (if required)

 All of the above documents must be submitted by the application deadline date.
 Any incomplete applications after the application deadline date will not be considered.

-8 ½ ” X 11” spiral bound or loose leaf sheets in a protective folder required containing a comprehensive representation of the applicant’s own work to illustrate creative potential, technical background and experience, and graphic communication skills.
+Electronic submission (format: PDF maximum size of 20 MB).
+The portfolio should contain a comprehensive representation of the applicant’s own work to illustrate creative potential, technical background and experience, and graphic communication skills.
 The portfolio shall include samples of both visual and written work.
-Please see pre-master information on the right for portfolio requirements.
-Post-Professional program should have examples of professional work included in their portfolio (maximum two projects).
+Applicants for the Pre-Master program will find additional information on the right.
+Post-Professional program applicants should include examples of professional work (maximum five projects).

 STEP-BY-STEP APPLICATION PROCESS: